Bone Grafting with Your Lafayette Dentist

 What Is Bone Grafting?

-When we evaluate your health prior to placing dental implants, we take various types of images including a 3-D scan of your teeth and jaw.
-What we are looking for is that you have enough bone density to successfully sustain a dental implant.
-We also use 3-D imaging in order to find the ideal location for your dental implant.
+When we evaluate your health before placing dental implants, we take various images, including a 3-D scan of your teeth and jaw, to see if you have enough bone density to support a dental implant successfully.
+We also use 3-D imaging to find the ideal location for your dental implant.

 If your bone becomes too deteriorated, dental implants are impossible without certain procedures to build up and restore your bone.
-Our dentists are skilled in bone grafting, which uses donated or harvested bone to rebuild the bone of your jaw so that your implants can be held in place.
+Our dentists are skilled in grafting, which uses donated or harvested bone to rebuild the bone of your jaw to hold your implants in place.

-Bone grafting is becoming more common because the benefits of implants are undeniable.
-Having dental implants helps to maintain your remaining bone, and since implants are most like your natural teeth, they are the most effective tooth replacement option.
+Bone grafting is becoming more common as more and more people discover the benefit of implants.
+Dental implants help maintain your remaining bone, and since implants are most like your natural teeth, they are the most effective tooth replacement option.

-Once we have enough bone density in the area where you need a dental implant, we can proceed with implant placement and restoration, so you can have a complete chewing surface and a beautiful smile.
+Once we have enough bone density in the area where you need a dental implant, we can proceed with implant placement and restoration, giving you a new chewing surface and a beautiful smile.

 Does Dental Bone Grafting Hurt?

-Bone grafting is like many other surgical procedures in that some post-operative pain may exist, but it is manageable with proper post-operative care and medication.
+Bone grafting is like many other surgical procedures in that some post-operative pain may exist, but it is manageable with proper care and medication.
 Bone grafting does not hurt any more than any other type of surgical procedure.
-Some discomfort is normal, and we will ask you to refrain from certain activities after you bone grafting procedure in order to promote healing.
+Some discomfort is normal, and we will ask you to refrain from certain activities after your bone grafting procedure to promote healing.

 The Bone Graft Healing Process

-It takes between six and nine months for your bone graft to completely generate new bone.
-During the first four to six weeks, your bone graft is still soft and malleable.
-During this time, your bone graft is in a fragile state, so it is important to treat your surgical site with care.
+It takes between six and nine months for your bone graft to generate new bone.
+During the first 4–6 weeks, your bone graft is still soft and malleable and is in a fragile state, so it's important to treat your surgical site with care.

 Immediately following your surgery, you may experience bleeding.
-Gently change your gauze every 30 to 45 minutes as needed until your surgical site can clot.
+Gently change your gauze every 30–45 minutes as needed until your surgical site can clot.
 Do not rinse or irrigate the area immediately following surgery because you may dislodge your blood clot.